kuzzleio/kuzzle-plugin-logger/README.md

 # Plugin logger

-This plugin allow to log messages from [Kuzzle](https://github.com/kuzzleio/kuzzle) with:
+This plugin allows to log messages from [Kuzzle](https://github.com/kuzzleio/kuzzle) with:
 * winston (implemented)
 * logstash (not implemented yet)